LaardCommunity/LaardCommunity.github.io/Constitution.md

 <u>Secretary</u>: Responsible for taking minutes during Committee and general meetings, sending them out to the community via Element when they are ready, and making sure that assignments are noted.
 Organisational responsibilities (i.e. keeping google docs in order, annotating the minutes with required links, possibly doing the same for the agenda ahead of time).

-*note that the Chair, and Vice-Chair and Secretary need to come from different institutions.
+*note that the Chair, Vice-Chair/Treasurer and Secretary need to come from different institutions.

 <h3>Communication team</h3>
 Responsible for the outreach of the community, by tweeting (with the Twitter/X account <a href="https://x.com/LAARD_community">(@laard_community)</a>, emailing as well as updating the website.
-Social media officers will announce new initiatives, conferences, new publications papers and job opportunitiess that are relevant for the LAARD community.
+Social media officers will announce new initiatives, conferences, new publications and job opportunitiess that are relevant for the LAARD community.
 <h3>Events and Engagement team</h3>
 Responsible for coming up with new initiatives (projects, summer schools, outreach activities, etc.) and proposing them to the community.
 They will also oversee ongoing initiatives and provide support for them to reach their goals.
 They will ensure that the initiative is known both inside and outside the community by working together with the communications team.
 Suggesting potential funding sources for the initiative, by engaging with the treasurer, will also be part of their role.
 Organising the event with support from the LAARD board.
 <h2>Time in Office</h2>
 Any member of the Steering Committee is elected for 2 years.
-After the first two years since the foundation of LAARD, half of the Steering Committee will be replaced by a new election every year.
+After the first two years since the foundation of LAARD, half of the Steering Committee will be replaced by a new election yearly.
 At that time, those who remain on the Steering Committee will be able to change roles.
 This implies that, exceptionally, three members of the first Steering Committee will be active for 3 years.
 <h2>How are Steering Committee members chosen?</h2>
 Community members will be encouraged to volunteer when the term for the current Steering Committee is reaching an end.
 If a team lacks volunteers, the current officers will nominate a person to substitute them.
 The committee should include at least one PhD student and one post-doctoral/early-career researcher.
 The roles will be attributed between members of the Steering Committee at the first Steering Committee meeting.
 <h2>Amending the Constitution</h2>
-Any member can propose amendments they wish to see to the Constitution by contacting either the Chair or Vice-Chair.
+Any member can propose amendments they wish to see to the Constitution by contacting either the Chair or Vice-Chair/Treasurer.
 Proposed changes will be reviewed by the Steering Committee and voted on by the community during a general meeting.

 Thursday 26th Spetmebr 2024